 Why It Works

 Martha Creek doesn't ask anyone to compromise.
 The kids ride the campground trails on their own, come back for a swim, and go again.
-The adults get time for their own ride.
-Everyone ends the day tired in the right way — and that's harder to find than it sounds.
+There's a morning paddle with a coffee in hand if you want it.
+Everyone ends the day tired in the best possible way — and ready to do it all again tomorrow.